sirintra/PMC-PC-training/docs/source/snakemake.rst

 Wildcards
 ************************************

 `Wildcards <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards>`_ can be considered as a placeholder variables.
-This variable is usually defined as a list of items and can be reaplaced bu regular expression.
-A wildcard variable is useful for generalize a rule to apply to a number of datasets.
+This variable is usually defined as a list of items and can be replaced by a regular expression.
+A wildcard variable is useful to generalize a rule so that it can apply to a number of datasets.

 Example of defining a rule that will process through list of files: